 (2) The Minister must give a copy of each transfer order and any schedule for it, and any amendment to a transfer order or to a schedule for a transfer order, to each relevant official.

-[Section 45 inserted by No. 3 of 2015 s.
+[Section 45 inserted: No. 3 of 2015 s.
 13.]

 46. Authority to complete necessary transactions